-As I get closer to my second wedding, I have begin to think a great deal about the first.
+As I get closer to my second wedding, I have begun to think a great deal about the first.
 I’ll be honest, I don’t remember much of the ceremony.
 It felt like a blur… and my feet were killing me.
 I do, however, remember part of the homily that was given that afternoon.
 There were two, actually.
 We got married at my former in-laws church who had a policy that required couples to use one of their pastors in our service.
 We also wanted someone who knew us to say something, so we invited our supervisor to give the second one.
 This was a man we had been working, whom we both respected tremendously, and who knew us both very well.
 During his homily, he did said some things about the both of us.
 He did some unpacking of the etymology of my first wife’s name.
 I remember a round of “Amens” when he made a comment about her being a precious gift to me.
 Funny what the mind holds on to.
 Then he turned to me.
 And then he turned to me and said “Derrick, you are sensitive.
 A lot of people will tell you that that sensitivity is a weakness, but I want to tell you that it is a strength”.
 To give a little more context, this man was my supervisor when I was doing outreach to middle school kids on the North Side of Pittsburgh.
 I had worked in a team, including my former wife, that would plan activities, outings, and events for kids all while helping them with homework and attempting to teach them a little bit about God.
 I was often the one who in the middle of planning would stop the process and ask the question that I had been sitting on for ten minutes about how what we were doing would affect the kids.
 Some times that would lead to “objection noted… moving on” but often times it would lead us to totally change our plan of action.
 I guess it was in the numerous conversations and planning meetings where that part of me came to the surface where the sensitivity he spoke of shone through.

 I think I’ve always felt things deeply.
 There was a time though where that “feeling” was disguised as “thinking” and I’m pretty sure that was the way I wanted it to be.
 I wanted people to think of me as analytical and intellectual.
 I was fine with being perceived as a little cold as long as people thought I was smart.
 The truth is that intellect was just a mask to cover deep sadness and insecurity.
 I never wanted people to see my sadness.
 I remember escaping away from my family after my grandfather’s funeral to go off and cry by myself.
 They, of course, found me and I felt weak.
 Sadness was weakness and I would much rather bury those feelings than have anyone perceive me as weak.
 Even when the pain of existing got too much for me in high school, it felt much more logical to end my own life than to express the sadness I was feeling to another person.

 A shift happened in my life at some point and there is only one person to blame: Thomas Weston.
 When my son was born, there was no intellectual construct to hold what was inside of me.
 Rational thought had no place in this new paradigm.
-There was nothing logic about him, his existence, our relationship, or the utter joy I felt at being his father.
+There was nothing logical about him, his existence, our relationship, or the utter joy I felt at being his father.
 I began to allow myself to feel more depths of my feelings.
 I felt deep wells of love that I didn’t know existed inside of me.
 Love, pride, joy, happiness… it was all unleashed.
 Unfortunately, it also gave me the ability to feel the depths of pain that I had kept buried as well.
 Inadequacy, failure, anxiety about my ability to be what this tiny person needed me to be.
 Pandora’s box was open.
 It may seem like I am being overly dramatic, but I can give concrete indicator here.
 From 2003-2010 I consistently tested on the Myers Briggs as an INTP.
 Since 2011 I have consistently tested as an INFP.
 I’m telling you, that kid wrecked me in the best possible way!

 Over the last few years, my sensitivity has felt like a huge weakness.
 It often leads me down the road to depression.
 It has caused me to interpret things as insults that weren’t meant to be so.
 It has made me emotionally needy, far needier than I want to be and that neediness has made me toxic at times.
 My insecurities hang out closer to the surface than they once did.
 I, at times, will joke about being dead inside simply hoping that it could be so.
 I find myself pulled between strong emotions.
 I get easily discouraged.
 I haven’t always felt safe to feel what I do, so I retreat into places where it may be safer to feel or I retreat into numbness.
 My sensitivity makes me feel world events on an uncomfortable level.
 I sometimes find myself feeling totally overwhelmed by the news in a way that feels juvenile.